-- The same steps are offered as when you're creating an alias from the Settings menu.
+- The steps are the same as when creating an alias from the Settings menu.

-- After you've created the alias, it is automatically selected as the address to send the message from.
+- After you've created the alias, it is automatically selected as the address from which you'll send your message.

 Change settings of an alias

-- Click on the Edit button next to the alias.
+- Click the Edit button to the right of the alias.

-- On the next screen you can change the Display name that is used for the alias, as well as whether it should be a permanent alias or expire automatically.
+- On the next screen, change the Display name, Notes and Expiration.
 Click Update alias to save your changes.